siriusastrebe/jsynchronous/README.md

 ## How do I use my synchronized variable with React/Vue/Angular/Svelte?

-Use .$copy() on your synchronized variable to populate your initial state.
+Use .$copy() on the root of your synchronized variable to populate your initial state.

 Have an event listener .$on('change') to update the state.